-Life or Critical Illness Cover is designed to pay out if, during the term of the cover, the person covered dies, is diagnosed with a terminal illness, is diagnosed with a critical illness we cover that meets one of our definitions, or if they meet the requirements of one of our definitions of total permanent disability.
-You'll find the definitions of terminal illness, the critical illnesses we cover and the requirements of our total permanent disability definition on pages 68, 55 and 69 respectively.
+Life or Critical Illness Cover is designed to pay out if, during the term of the cover, the person covered:

+- dies - is diagnosed with a terminal illness - is diagnosed with a critical illness we cover that meets one of our definitions, or - meets the requirements of one of our definitions of total permanent disability.

+You'll find the definitions of terminal illness, the critical illnesses we cover and the requirements of our total permanent disability definition on pages 69, 56 and 70 respectively.